MADIAVE: Multi-Agent Debate for Implicit Attribute Value Extraction: Experiment

 \subsection{Debate Scenarios and Experiments}

 We thoroughly investigate a variety of debate scenarios related to multimodal data and AVE tasks.
 By varying the debate agents, we capture a broad range of possibilities.
 Specifically, we define eight distinct scenarios, as detailed in Table~\ref{table2}.
-To quantify the benefit of debate, we include a control experiment of majority vote with the same inference times and an ablation that measures performance sensitivity to the number of agents and the number of debate rounds.
+To quantify the benefit of debate, we include a control experiment of majority vote and an ablation that measures performance sensitivity to the number of agents and the number of debate rounds.